-In connection with this offering, the Convertible Noteholders have agreed to convert the following amounts of the aggregate principal amount outstanding of 2014 Convertible Notes, plus accrued and unpaid interest thereto with respect to Convertible Notes that have been converted in full, upon the completion of this offering pursuant to the terms set forth in such notes: SOK, all of the approximately \$115,217 outstanding principal amount plus accrued interest; 31 Group, \$200,000 of the approximately \$493,334 outstanding principal amount plus accrued interest; Evan Myrianthopoulos, a managing director of the representative of the underwriters, all of the approximately \$28,433 outstanding principal amount plus accrued interest; and Affiliates in the aggregate, approximately \$379,493 of the approximately \$544,275 outstanding principal amount plus accrued interest.
-Assuming a conversion price of \$3.81 per share (which represents a 27.5% discount to the assumed offering price of \$5.25 per share), such balances of the notes would be converted into the following numbers of shares of Common Stock: SOK, approximately 30,241 shares; 31 Group, approximately 52,493 shares; Mr. Myrianthopoulos, approximately 7,463 shares, and Affiliates in the aggregate, 99,607 shares.
-The Subject Principal Amount of the 31 Group Note, all of the Myrianthopoulos Note, all shares of Common Stock into which the Subject Principal Amount of the 31 Group Note and all of the Myrianthopoulos Note may be converted, and all shares of Common Stock that may be issued upon exercise of the warrants issued to 31 Group and Mr. Myrianthopoulos in connection with the 2014 Convertible

-Notes offering shall be subject to a 180-day lock-up beginning on the effective date of the offering.
-The remaining principal amount of the 2014 Convertible Notes, plus any accrued and unpaid interest and premium, will be redeemed with proceeds from this offering, as follows: 31 Group, approximately \$366,668 will be paid to redeem approximately \$293,334 of the approximately \$493,334 outstanding principal amount plus accrued interest; and Affiliates in the aggregate, approximately \$238,323 of the approximately \$647,670 outstanding principal amount including accrued interest.
+In connection with this offering, the Convertible Noteholders have agreed to convert the following amounts of the aggregate principal amount outstanding of 2014 Convertible Notes, plus accrued and unpaid interest thereto with respect to Convertible Notes that have been converted in full, upon the completion of this offering pursuant to the terms set forth in such notes: SOK, all of the approximately \$108,695.60 outstanding principal amount; 31 Group, approximately \$200,000 of the approximately \$463,478 outstanding principal amount; Evan Myrianthopoulos, a managing director of the representative of the underwriters, all of the approximately \$27,173.90 outstanding principal amount; and Affiliates in the aggregate, approximately \$367,391.20 of the approximately \$532,173.60 outstanding principal amount.
+Assuming a conversion price of \$6.50 per share (which represents a 27.5% discount to the assumed offering price of \$9.00 per share), such balances of the notes would be converted into the following numbers of shares of Common Stock: SOK, approximately 17,336 shares; 31 Group, approximately 31,898 shares; Mr. Myrianthopoulos, approximately 4,292 shares, and Affiliates in the aggregate, 58,595 shares.
+The remaining principal amount of the 2014 Convertible Notes, plus any accrued and unpaid interest, will be redeemed with proceeds from this offering, as follows: 31 Group, approximately \$263,478 of the approximately \$463,478 outstanding principal amount; Affiliates in the aggregate, approximately \$164,782.40 of the approximately \$559,347.50 outstanding principal amount.
 See "Use of Proceeds."

-If the public offering price of the Company's common stock is less than \$5.25 per share, then additional shares of the Company's common stock will be issued to the Convertible Noteholders in connection with the conversion of the 2014 Convertible Notes as described above.
+If the public offering price of the Company's common stock is less than \$9.00 per share, then additional shares of the Company's common stock will be issued to the Convertible Noteholders in connection with the conversion of the 2014 Convertible Notes as described above.
+However, in no event will the number of shares of common stock issued to the Convertible Noteholders exceed 251,165 shares.

-In consideration for the Convertible Noteholders' converting certain balances of their 2014 Convertible Notes upon the closing of this offering as described above and the execution of a general release, pursuant to which the Convertible Noteholders agree to release the Company from any and all claims, demands, actions, causes of actions, damages, obligations, liabilities and suits of whatsoever kind or nature arising from, relating to, or otherwise in connection with the 2014 Convertible Notes, the Company has agreed to issue to the Convertible Noteholders an aggregate of 93,056 shares of Common Stock (the "Additional Shares") with 5,556, to SOK, 38,889 to 31 Group, 1,389 to Mr. Myrianthopoulos and 47,222 to Affiliates in the aggregate.
-19,445 of the 38,889 Additional Shares issued to 31 Group and all of the Additional Shares issued to Mr. Myrianthopoulos shall be subject to a 180-day lock-up beginning on the effective date of the offering.
+In consideration for the Convertible Noteholders' converting certain balances of their 2014 Convertible Notes upon the closing of this offering as described above and the execution of a general release, pursuant to which the Convertible Noteholders agree to release the Company from any and all claims, demands, actions, causes of actions, damages, obligations, liabilities and suits of whatsoever kind or nature arising from, relating to, or otherwise in connection with the 2014 Convertible Notes, the Company has agreed to issue to the Convertible Noteholders an aggregate of 93,056 shares of Common Stock (the "Additional Shares") with 5,556, to SOK, 38,889 to 31 Group, 1,389 shares to Mr. Myrianthopoulos and 47,222 to Affiliates in the aggregate.
 The Company is required to prepare and file a registration statement with the SEC within 45 days of the issuance date of the Additional Shares, and to use reasonable best efforts to have the registration statement declared effective within the earlier of (i) the 60th calendar day after the issuance date of the Additional Shares (or the 120th calendar day after the issuance date of the Additional Shares in the event that such registration statement is subject to review by the SEC) and (ii) the fifth trading day after the date the Company is notified by the SEC that such registration statement will not be reviewed or will not be subject to further review.